yuyue2013/klipper/docs/S-Curve.md

 it further following the steps outlined below.

 Tuning procedure below assumes that you have completed the basic tuning already, and have configured the S-Curve mode as described there.
+Note that it is also possible to run fine-tuning from this section, except "Max jerk tuning", if only `[smooth_axis]` was enabled, but not `[scurve]`.
+You can follow the instructions below as-is, simply ignoring "Unknown command" errors for `SET_SCURVE` command.

 ## Best tuning conditions